-Once a week, we turn our Woodlawn office into an open space where journalists and the public can gather to discuss local issues, share resources and knowledge and learn to report and investigate stories in partnership with Build Coffee.
+Every Thursday night we turn our Woodlawn office into an open space where journalists and the public can gather to discuss local issues, share resources and knowledge and learn to report and investigate stories in partnership with Build Coffee.
 We bring in guest speakers and host workshops on things like how to use the Freedom of Information Act to obtain government records, how to find and analyze public data and how to tell your own audio/video stories—in addition to hands-on presentations, we'll be exploring issues ranging from narratives in media to culture + art and any number of ideas relevant to Chicago and the nation at-large.

 For working journalists, the public newsroom is a place to find and shape stories in direct conversation with readers.
 For the public, the newsroom is a front-row seat into how journalism gets made, and a chance to impact the way your community is covered in the media.